InfraBlockchain/infrablockchain-antelope/contracts/yx.ntoken/README.md

 #      yx.txfee <= yx.ntoken::payfee            {"payer":"user1","token":{"amount":"20.0000 DKRW","issuer":"d2"}}
 ```

-### wptransfer action
+## wptransfer
+Transfer the native token regardless of the system depository with designated fee payer
-* If the fee payer account is different from 'from' account, you can do it with this action.
+* If the fee payer account is different from 'from' account, you should use this action.
 * 'wp' means 'with payer'.
 * It requires the signature of the fee payer account.
 ```